geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/awscli-config.rst

 .. note::

   Secret Access Key?
 EC2 Key Pair?
 Why are there are so many keys?
 Do not be confused: the **AWS Secret Access Key** is tied to your AWS account itself, while the **EC2 Key Pair** is only for accessing a specific server.
-In general, the Access Key is stored in ``~/.aws/`` as they are general AWS configurations; while EC2 Key Pairs are stored in ``~/.ssh/``, as they are only for ``ssh``.
+In general, the Access Keys are stored in ``~/.aws/`` as they are general AWS configurations; while EC2 Key Pairs are stored in ``~/.ssh/``, as they are only for ``ssh``.

   It is totally fine to give your EC2 Key Pair to your friend to allow them to log into a your EC2 instances.
 You can easily create a new EC2 Key Pair to launch another EC2 instance that your friend have no access to.
 On the other hand, **NEVER** give you Secret Access Key to others.
 This will allow them to purchase AWS resources on your behalf!